-Cristiano Ronaldo scores hat trick as Portugal ties Spain 3-3 | CBC Sports
+Cristiano Ronaldo scores hat trick as Portugal salvages tie with Spain | CBC Sports

-Cristiano Ronaldo scores hat trick as Portugal ties Spain 3-3
+Cristiano Ronaldo scores hat trick as Portugal salvages tie with Spain

 Striker becomes fourth player to score in four World Cups